 50 years ago, 1970: #guerrachimica

-"President Nixon's announcement last month regarding chemical and biological weapons confirmed that America is giving up biological warfare and the offensive use of deadly and disabling chemical weapons this month.".
+“President Nixon's announcement last month regarding chemical and biological weapons confirmed that as of this month, America renounces biological warfare and the offensive use of lethal and debilitating chemical weapons.”.

-The statement did not, however, change US policy on two major weapons currently in use in Vietnam.
+The statement did not, however, change U.S. policy on two important weapons currently in use in Vietnam.
 Tear gas and chemical defoliants.
-As for biological warfare, the renunciation is one-sided and unambiguous.
-The president has indicated that research on biological warfare will be limited to defensive measures, the American supply of biological weapons would be destroyed ".
+As far as biological warfare is concerned, the renunciation is unilateral and unambiguous.
+The president has indicated that biological warfare research will be limited to defensive measures; America's stockpile of biological weapons would be destroyed."
 Already.
 WOULD.
 I guess this escort wasn't going to be destroyed.
 And the rest of the promises, too, I believe, would have been rejected.

 100 years ago, 1920: #virus stamps

-the theme of "postage stamps as possible sources of infection" appeared in the Medical Times of October 1919 and has been debated ever since.
+the topic of “stamps as possible sources of infection” appeared in the Medical Times of October 1919 and has been discussed ever since.
 Laboratory tests have shown that no stamp is germ-free.
 Among the germs found in the experiments were staphylococci, streptococci, pneumococci and diphtheria bacilli.
-The amount of danger presented by these organisms cannot be declared, since, unfortunately, no tests have been carried out to determine their virulence.
-In commenting on these results, American medicine, while not encouraging the common practice of moistening the stamps with the tongue, points out that if the stamps were a serious source of infection a very large percentage of the population would undoubtedly suffer from infections due to this cause " .
+The amount of danger presented by these organisms cannot be stated, since, unfortunately, no tests have been carried out to determine their virulence.
+In commenting on these findings, American medicine, while not encouraging the common practice of moistening stamps with the tongue, emphasizes that if stamps were a serious source of infection a very large percentage of the population would undoubtedly suffer from infections due to this cause." .
 Well throw water on the fire 100 years ago.
 A century later there are other problems of this type.

 150 years ago, 1870: #innovations

-Oil furnace - Henri St.-Claire Deville was commissioned by the French Academy to conduct a series of experiments on this important topic.
+Oil furnace – Henri St.-Claire Deville was commissioned by the French Academy to conduct a series of experiments on this important topic.
 He has managed to invent a furnace that satisfactorily makes the object.
 This can easily be considered one of the most important inventions of the year.
-Too bad then we got used to it in the following centuries.
+It's a shame that we then got used to it in the following centuries.